Sekondi-Takoradi: Metropolitan area

 Sekondi-Takoradi is located in the Sekondi Takoradi Metropolitan, which covers a land area of 191.7 sqkm.
-The metropolitan bordered the Ahanta West District to the west, the Shama District towards the east, the Wassa East District to the north and the Gulf of Guinea towards the south.
+The metropolitan borders the Ahanta West District to the west, the Shama District to the east, the Wassa East District to the north and the Gulf of Guinea to the south.

 Climate

 Sekondi-Takoradi has a tropical savanna climate (Köppen climate classification: Aw), where it experiences a wet and dry season and the temperature being hot year-round.
 The average annual high is 28 C while the average annual low is 22.2 C. The hottest time of year is from January to May, around the time the wet season begins.

 The city receives a total amount of 126 mm of rainfall throughout the year, with a distinct wet and dry season.
 The dry season is short, spanning from December to March while the wet season is between May and June.
 June, the wettest month, receives on average 346 mm.
 The relative humidity in the city is small and also erratic at times due to influence of sea and land breezes.
 The highest humidity is experienced in August after the rainy season and is the lowest in December.